 What went wrong with you?
-Did you experience anything which no one else does?
+Did you experience something that no one else does?
 Obviously not.
 Almost everyone faces rejection in relationships at least once or twice.
 So what you faced is quite normal.
 Do you really lack something in your personality to become a suitable partner?
 Obviously not.
 What evidence do we have that you are not capable of forming a relationship due to your qualities?
 Nothing.
 Then why did you become ruminative and anxious?
 You just focused on yourself, but you did not solve the problem.
 What could be the right way of solving this problem?
-Obviously your negative thoughts could be triggered by the failure.
+Obviously, your negative thoughts could be triggered by the failure.

 Break old patterns and form newer ones

 The more we think in a particular way, the more it becomes a habit and a fixed pattern.
 We must keep in mind that the human mind adapts to patterns and associations, which are repeated.
 If negative assumptions about the self are repeated, then they will become relatively permanent with almost inevitable consequences.
 These assumptions will enter our consciousness in the form of thoughts that will make us distressed and anxious.
 The person experiencing all this would certainly find themselves in a trap.
 To break this cycle and chain of repetitive thoughts, one needs to create new associations among thoughts that are evidence-based, rational, and involve external focus.
 External focus is of chief importance here, because it will help to look at the incident and other people involved in it, which will not trigger the negative self-evaluations already existing inside the mind due to past experiences.